-Do some drugs develop resistance more easily?
+Do some drugs develop resistance more easily than others?

 Figure 4: How one mutation can stop some drugs working